tgross/blog.0x74696d.com/src/content/posts/2017-02-20-be-careful-what-you-benchmark.md

 ## The Benchmarks

 Before I ran the benchmark I wanted to do some reasoning from first principles.
-Because I can't generate more than 4096 IDs per millisecond, I know that we have a lower bound of 244 nanoseconds.
+Because I can't generate more than 4096 IDs per millisecond, I know that we have a lower bound of 244 nanoseconds assuming we can saturate the server.
 A single thread could manage this only if all the rest of the code was free.
 So that's our target for multi-threaded code.
 I ran through all three benchmarks on my Linux development machine and I was pretty happy with the result.

 ```
 $ cat /proc/cpuinfo | grep "model name" | head -1